Repair & Recovery

 What to Expect

 Linda Crockett has worked with thousands of employees since starting her specialty in 2010.
 Over the years she has learned the importance of providing a variety of skills within each session.
 Depending on what each client’s needs, Linda interchanges her skills between providing safety and support, guidance and education, advocacy, through to workplace coaching, brief or solution focused counselling to trauma therapy.
 Her ability to interchange these skills prevents interruptions or delays in their progress.
-Linda provides the genuine and expert knowledge to support to those impacted by harassment and bullying in their workplace.
+Linda provides the genuine and expert knowledge to support to those impacted by harassment and violence in their workplace.

 The first session will involve an assessment on the client’s experiences, needs, resources, employers’ policies, and steps taken so far.
 We will prioritize for strategy development and goal setting.
 Building a place of safety and trust is a priority.
 It will take time.
 We will focus on your safety and building a connection.